Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

   * Beautify ( To maintain code indentation )
   * Live server ( This reloads the page when changes are made to the code )
-  * Sass live reloader ( This reloaded the page when changes where made to sass & compiles sass files into one main CSS file
+  * Sass live reloader ( This reloaded the page when changes where made to sass & compiles sass files into one main CSS file & provied fall backs for older
+  browsers.
+The vs code folder contains the json file needed for the compile the sass.
   * Code snape ( I used this to take a picture of my folder structure )

   The main issue I came across the was positioning of elements using CSS grid and later flexbox.
 I tried to implement both throughout the site to provide me with a